Haas Pavilion: History

-The playing surface, after being known as simply "Room 100" since the arena opened, was renamed Pete Newell Court in 1987 in honor of head coach Pete Newell, who led Cal to the national championship in 1959.
+One change Campanelli made that stuck, however, was renaming the playing surface Pete Newell Court in 1987 in honor of head coach Pete Newell, who led Cal to the national championship in 1959.
+The floor had been known as simply "Room 100" since Harmon opened.

 Renovation

 Proposals for replacing the old gym were bandied about from the 1970s onward, but sentiment was strongly in favor of rebuilding it instead.
 As a result, the arena was heavily renovated from 1997 to 1999 after a donation of about $11 million from Walter A. Haas, Jr. of Levi Strauss & Co., building a new seating bowl within the existing walls.

 The new facility retains the intimate atmosphere of its predecessor, while having almost two times the seating capacity at 11,858 (originally 12,300 and later 11,877).
 In particular, there are no soundproofing devices.
 The arena contains The Bench, a courtside section that holds approximately 900 student fans.
 The amount of student seating doubled from the old arena, up to 2,600 from 1,300.
 It also holds the Pacific-10 Women's Basketball attendance record of 10,525 people, set during a game against rival Stanford University on February 23, 2008.

 The renovation, which cost $57.5 million, began after the final home game in March 1997 and was finished for the start of the 1999 season.
 During the construction, the basketball teams played at both the Kaiser Convention Center and the Oakland Arena in Oakland.